ccristbo/Maternal-Health-Coverage/README.md

 ## Repository Structure

 - 01_rawdata/ – Source Excel data from UNICEF and UN WPP
+- Consultancy-Assessment.Rproj – Project with all the data
+- README.md – Project overview and instructions
-- 03_scripts/ – Cleaning and analysis code
+- run_project.R – Code to create the graphs and clean the data
-- outputs/ – Final PDF/HTML reports and plots
+- test.HTML/ – Final HTML report
 - test.Rmd – R Markdown script for full report generation
+- user_profile.R – Code to run the requirements

 ## Key Insights